Liangerty/CombustionCodeGPU/README.md

 After we prepare these files, we can compile the program with CMake as follows:

-1. We open the bash in the `code` directory, because the `CMakeLists.txt` is there.
+1. We open the bash in the source code directory, because the `CMakeLists.txt` is there.
 2. Create the build directory and find the compiler info:

     ```bash